 Beyond club-level, you are limited only by your ambition and skill!

-If you want to get into competitions but aren’t quite sure how it all works, talk to any of our coaches but particularly to our Competition Coach (George Pengelly).
-At various times during the year, the club will organise Club Competions so that you can experience shooting in a competition (scoring, medals and all) but in a familiar club environment.
+If you want to get into competitions but aren’t quite sure how it all works, talk to any of our coaches.
+At various times during the year, the club will organise Club Competitions so that you can experience shooting in a competition (scoring, medals and all) but in a familiar club environment.
 We try to ensure there’s an experienced, supportive club member on each target to look after novices and juniors in particular and to answer any questions of tournament etiquette you may have.
-Competion can be fun, and very fulfilling; there’s no pressure to put in an Olympic performance, just do your best and enjoy trying to better your own scores!
+Competition can be fun, and very fulfilling; there’s no pressure to put in an Olympic performance, just do your best and enjoy trying to better your own scores!

 Try it! – You might find yourself hooked on competition!